21 Expired Listing Scripts That Could Change Minds

 • Several touchpoints give you more chances to be noticed — and remembered.
 It shows your effort, consistency, and creativity, all of which make you stand out from passive agents.

-• Highlight your expertise and your success:
+• Confirmation icon showing a blue checkmark inside a light teal circle.
+Highlight your expertise and your success:

 Homeowners need to feel confident that you can achieve what their previous agent could not.
 Highlight your expertise and past successes.